SixArm/startup-business-guide/topics/business-model-canvas/index.md

 The Business Model Canvas (BMC) is a visual tool that helps entrepreneurs and businesses to describe, design, and analyze their business model.

 The BMC hels entrepreneurs identify the most important components of their business model and how they are interrelated.
 This guides decisions about resources, offerings, customers, and growth.
 The BMC is also useful for analyzing competitors' business models, to identify areas where a business can differentiate.

-The BMC has nine components.
+**Key areas:**

-1. Customer Segments: To whom is the business aiming to sell?
+* **Customer Segments:** To whom is the business aiming to sell?

-2. Value Proposition: How does the business help customer needs and wants via products or services?
+* **Value Proposition:** How does the business help customer needs and wants via products or services?

-3. Channels: What ways does a business reach customers and deliver its value proposition?
+* **Channels:** What ways does a business reach customers and deliver its value proposition?

-4. Customer Relationships: How does a business relate to it customers, such as via personal assistance, self-service, or automated services?
+* **Customer Relationships:** How does a business relate to it customers, such as via personal assistance, self-service, or automated services?

-5. Revenue Streams: What ways does business generate revenue, such as through product sales, subscription fees, or advertising?
+* **Revenue Streams:** What ways does business generate revenue, such as through product sales, subscription fees, or advertising?

-6. Key Resources: What assets, people, and other resources are required?
+* **Key Resources:** What assets, people, and other resources are required?

-7. Key Activities: What activities are required to operate the business?
+* **Key Activities:** What activities are required to operate the business?

-8. Key Partnerships: What relationships with other businesses or organizations help the business?
+* **Key Partnerships:** What relationships with other businesses or organizations help the business?

-9. Cost Structure: What costs and fees are associated with operating the business?
+* **Cost Structure:** What costs and fees are associated with operating the business?